4817 Butler Road Glyndon, MD 21071

 • Brush as usual, but gently around the surgical area

 When discussing tooth extractions with our team, we will provide any alternative treatment options that you may have.
 We want you to make an informed decision regarding your oral health.
-Whenever possible, we preserve the natural tooth structure.
-When we recommend extraction, it’s in the best interest of your oral health.

-To allow the treatment area to form a clot, we typically advise that you rest for at least 48 to 72 hours following your procedure.
+In order to allow the treatment area to form a clot, we typically advise that you rest for at least 48 to 72 hours following your procedure.
 After this, you should be able to resume regular physical exercise.
 Usually, it takes 3 to 4 weeks for the soft tissue to fully recover.